isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 Structural equation modeling (SEM) is an advanced modeling approach that allows estimating latent variables as the common variance from multiple measures.
 SEM holds promise to account for measurement error and method biases, which allows one to get more accurate estimates of constructs, people's standing on constructs (i.e., individual differences), and associations between constructs.

+Path analysis is similar to multiple regression but also allows inclusion of multiple *dependent* variables in the same model.
+SEM is path analysis but with latent variables.
+A SEM model consists of a measurement model and a structural model.
+The measurement model is a confirmatory factor analysis (CFA) model that identifies how many latent factors are estimated, and which items load onto which latent factor.
+The structural component of a SEM model includes the regression paths that specify the hypothesized causal relations among the latent variables.
+SEM is CFA, but it adds regression paths that specify hypothesized causal relations between the latent variables, which is called the structural component of the model.

 # Chapter 9: Item Response Theory

 Item response theory is a measurement theory and advanced modeling approach that allows estimating latent variables as the common variance from multiple items, and how the items relate to the construct (latent variable).
 IRT holds promise to enable the development of briefer assessments, including short forms and adaptive assessments, that have strong reliability and validity.
+In IRT, a person's construct score is estimated based on their item responses.
+The construct is estimated as a latent factor that represents the common variance among all items as in structural equation modeling or confirmatory factor analysis (CFA).
+IRT is similar to an ordinal or categorical approach to CFA.
+IRT models can estimate up to four parameters, including difficulty (severity), discrimination, guessing, and inattention/careless errors.

+IRT conceptualizes reliability in a different way than classical test theory does.
+In classical test theory, the same standard error of measurement applies to all construct levels.
+However, IRT estimates how much measurement precision (information) or imprecision (standard error of measurement) each item, and the test as a whole, have at different construct levels.
+Thus, IRT conceptualizes reliability in such a way that precision/reliability can *differ* at different construct levels, unlike in classical test theory.

 # Chapter 10: Prediction